 It’s great to see the leadership that Korean automakers are taking in adopting new charging modalities for electric vehicles.
 Wireless charging is the future.
-(Okay, I’m a little bit biased now with four weeks on the job!)
+However, there are still some myths about wireless charging.
+We’re going to address some of those today.

 Nope.
 The wireless charging standard built on WiTricity’s patented solution charges just as quickly as a Level 2 plug-in charger.
-And since you don’t worry about remembering to plug it in – you’d just park and go – it adds peace of mind as well.
+And since you don’t worry about remembering to plug it in – you’d just park and go – it also adds peace of mind.

 Remember, we’re dealing with electricity here, and it needs to be respected.
 Both wireless and plug-in charges have functional blocks to protect your home and vehicle, and those blocks prevent any charging from being 100% efficient.
 Most Level 2 chargers are between 89-94% efficient, and so is the wireless charging built on WiTricity’s technology.

 Myth #4: Is Plugging In an EV Car That Much of a Hassle?